angelalchen3/angelalchen3/README.md

 ╰┈➤ In my spare time, I love rock climbing, weight lifting, and backpacking!

-╰┈➤ I got my Master's at Cornell in Industrial Labor Relations and fell in love with data afterwards!

 Stick around for more projects soon!

 ⚬──────────✧──────────⚬